nottingham-neuroimaging/7T-visual-code/docs/Readme.md

 - [ ] document (SOP) for switching on/off projector, how to bring your own code, etc.
 - [ ] provide guidance to those wanting to write code away from console room (eg [coding / debugging on MacOS/Apple hardware](./macos-notes.md) requires some additional hoop-jumping)

+## Initial vision experiment for `UHFVIS` project

+Some notes and a [scanning-readme](./vision-experiment.md) for getting off the ground.

 ## Documentation from `VPixx` website